Straits of Mackinac, Michigan

 Shutting down Line 5 would result in a massive shortage of gas, diesel and jet fuel in both Ontario and Quebec.
 Michigan would also suffer a potential 'emergency-declaring' shortfall of fuel as it sources roughly 55 per cent of its annual propane supply from natural gas liquids that are fractionated by refineries in Sarnia and Rapid River which rely heavily on Line 5 for feedstock.
 Ohio would also see at least a 15 per cent reduction in statewide fuel supply according to Enbridge.

-Canadian governments seem to understand just how important Line 5 is not only for trade between Canada and the United States, but for supply of fuel in eastern provinces.
+Canadian governments seem to understand just how important Line 5 is not only for trade between Canada and the United States, but for fuel supply in eastern provinces.
 In February, Prime Minister Justin Trudeau expressed the importance of the pipeline, stating that, “Line 5 is a vital source of fuel for homes and businesses on both sides of the border.”

 Other government leaders have also stepped up in defence of Line 5.
 “It’s unacceptable.
 These are 5,000 jobs directly in Sarnia-Lambton, not to mention all of the indirect jobs — I’ll give you an example — Pearson Airport, that’s in my riding, they would basically have to shut it down if they cut this off,” said Ontario’s Premier Doug Ford, a message that was mirrored by several other representatives in his government.